reflectoring/reflectoring.github.io/content/blog/2024/2024-05-10-spring-cloud-aws-s3.md

 ### S3 Bucket Name

-To perform operations against a provisioned S3 bucket, we need to provide it's name.
+To perform operations against a provisioned S3 bucket, we need to provide its name.
 We will store this property in our project’s `application.yaml` file and make use of `@ConfigurationProperties` to map the value to a POJO, which our service layer will reference when interacting with S3:

 ```java
 @Getter